mdscheuerell/Willamette/README.md

 # Willamette
-Examinations into environmental effects on Willamette R Chinook and steelhead
+Examinations into environmental effects on Willamette R Chinook salmon and steelhead.